-Seven years ago, while traveling for work, I stopped at a Walmart, and asked an
+[OPINION] Seven years ago, while traveling for work, I stopped at a Walmart, and asked an

 employee for the location of an item.
-With a look of regret and defeat on his face, he pointed to his ears to indicate that he was deaf.
-Fortunately, I had taken a sign language class, and studied American Sign Language (ASL) and Deaf culture extensively.
-I even led a class for teens at a learning center, so I was able to spell out the item I needed, and thank him in sign language after he assisted me.
-As soon as he realized that I knew his language, his eyes lit up and conveyed relief, gratitude, and appreciation, and a broad smile spread across his face - mine, too!
-There's nothing quite like that infectious moment when you create a bridge between yourself and another person.
+With a look of regret and defeat, he pointed to his ears indicating that he was deaf.
+Fortunately, I had studied American Sign Language (ASL) and Deaf culture extensively, even leading a class for teens at a learning center.
+I was able to spell out the item I needed, and thank him in sign language after he assisted me.

 Apps